 - a) Lands designated Mixed-Use Employment within Special Land Use Policy Area 2 may be permitted to include a residential component as part of a mixed-use development.
-The office component of the mixeduse development will have a minimum gross floor area of 9,500 square metres (102,258 square feet). - Lands designated Neighbourhoods within Special Land Use Policy Area will be developed for a range of medium/high and medium density residential uses. - c) Buildings located at the intersections of Queen Street East and Palleschi Drive will have a minimum height of three storeys and will be sited and oriented to address the intersection with a built form that is pedestrian friendly and accessible.
-A superior form of architectural design and detail, in addition to site design, landscaping and buffer treatment will be required to establish a well-structured focal point. - d) The implementing Zoning By-law for Special Land Use Policy Area 2 will permit 70% of the residential units to be developed without a holding provision.
-Release of the remaining 30% of the residential units for development will be subject to the following conditions:
+The office component of the mixeduse development will have a minimum gross floor area of 9,500 square metres (102,258 square feet). - b) Lands designated Neighbourhoods within Special Land Use Policy Area 2 will be developed for a range of medium/high and medium density residential uses.

+- c) Mixed-use buildings located at the intersections of Queen Street East and Palleschi Drive will have a minimum height of three storeys and will be sited and oriented to address the intersection with a built form that is pedestrian friendly and accessible.
+A superior form of architectural design and detail, in addition to site design, landscaping and buffer treatment will be required to establish a well-structured focal point. - d) The Mixed-Use Employment (Office Mixed Use) building may be located at either side of Palleschi Drive, provided that the minimum gross floor area for the office is maintained.